zolrath/furd-dev/src/data/blog-posts/live-cursor.md

 Nice.

-Now all we need to do is put our `cursor-none` back in to hide our default cursor and we've got a custom, multi-user, LiveView mouse that still feels perfectly responsive!
+Now all we need to do is put our `cursor-none{:css}` back in to hide our default cursor and we've got a custom, multi-user, LiveView mouse that still feels perfectly responsive!

 ## Remaining Issues